jbc2313/ineftee/README.md

 | Update  | /posts/:id      | PUT    | Update a particular post and redirect to that post |
 | Destroy | /posts/:id      | DELETE | Delete a specific post                             |

+# MVP and Stretch Goals

+>  A working app that allows users to create an account and upload NFT's to a database and then create posts about their NFT's.
+>  Stretch Goals are to allow users to follow other users and post comments on other users posts.

 # Link to Project

 >  https:// dont have a site yet...